intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 the general expectations of a liaison manager appointed by the IAB are as follows:

-   o  Attend relevant meetings of the peer organization as needed and
-      report back to the appropriate IETF organization any material updates.
+- Attend relevant meetings of the peer organization as needed and report back to the appropriate IETF organization any material updates.

-   o  Carry any messages from the IETF to the peer organization, when
-      specifically instructed.
-Generally, these communications
-      "represent the IETF", and therefore due care and consensus must be applied in their construction.
+- Carry any messages from the IETF to the peer organization, when specifically instructed.
+Generally, these communications "represent the IETF", and therefore due care and consensus must be applied in their construction.

-   o  Prepare occasional updates.
-The target of these updates (e.g.,
-      the IAB, an AD, a WG) will generally be identified upon appointment.
+- Prepare occasional updates.
+The target of these updates (e.g., the IAB, an AD, a WG) will generally be identified upon appointment.

-   o  Oversee delivery of liaison statements addressed to the IETF,
-      ensuring that they reach the appropriate destination within the IETF, and ensure that relevant responses from the IETF are created and sent in a timely fashion.
+- Oversee delivery of liaison statements addressed to the IETF, ensuring that they reach the appropriate destination within the IETF, and ensure that relevant responses from the IETF are created and sent in a timely fashion.

-   o  Work with the other organization to ensure that the IETF's liaison
-      statements are appropriately directed and responded to in a timely fashion.
+- Work with the other organization to ensure that the IETF's liaison statements are appropriately directed and responded to in a timely fashion.

-   o  Communicate and coordinate with other IETF liaison managers and
-      representatives where concerned technical activities overlap.
+- Communicate and coordinate with other IETF liaison managers and representatives where concerned technical activities overlap.

 # Approval and Transmission of Liaison Statements